top of page

 • Future forms meaning present

-• Separate verbs for permission vs ability
+• Separate verbs for permission versus ability

 • Prepositional pronouns everywhere

-That’s why even mid-level learners often say “faodaidh mi…” for every type of ability or “feumaidh mi…” for every type of need.
+This complexity is why even mid-level learners often say “faodaidh mi…” for every type of ability or “feumaidh mi…” for every type of need.

 bottom of page